 Studies in patterns of women’s drinking show that once women were expected to take on the role of joining the workforce and balancing their home life after the war they started drinking more heavily.
 It is believed that the pressure of working while also having to maintain the home can drive some women to drink.
 Alcohol acts as a coping mechanism to deal with stress and a heavy workload.

 It is important for women to get the support they need from friends and family when they are struggling with their health.
 Binge drinking over time can worsen feelings of stress and lead to symptoms of mental illness.
-Access to treatment and health services may be helpful in reducing high rates of alcohol abuse among women.
+Access to treatment and health services may be helpful in reducing high rates of alcohol abuse among women along with looking into the best rehab centers in the US.